JSC-TBC-Bank/swift-style-guide/README.md

 ### Constructable Initialization

 When initializing a constructable (struct or class), always use an explicitly typed declaration.
-This is especially important when there's no clear type on the left-hand side.

 **Recommended ✅**